- U.S. citizen

 - Proficiency in English (Proficiency in French is required to study at Francophone universities)

-Award summary and benefits: The fellowship offers students an opportunity to experience the Canadian culture, study at world-class research opportunities, and transfer credits that are part of their degree requirements in their programs at their home institutions.
-Benefits include:
+Award summary and benefits: The Killam Fellowship offers students the opportunity to experience Canadian culture, study at world-class universities and gain transfer credits that will fulfill necessary credits toward their degree at their home institution.
+The Fellowship covers the cost of:

 - $800 in the host country's denomination for in-country travel allowance

 - Fall Killam Orientation in Ottawa, ON (travel costs, room and board)